Finnish Army: History

-After independence and beginning of the Finnish Civil War the White government declared the White Guards as government troops, and the war was fought between the Red Guards, assisted by Communist Russians, and White Guards added with the Jägers and assisted by the German Empire.
+After independence and the beginning of the Finnish Civil War the White government declared the White Guards as government troops, and the war was fought between the Red Guards, assisted by Communist Russians, and White Guards added with the Jägers and assisted by the German Empire.

 After the war in 1919, the Protection Guards became a separate organization.
-Therefore, strictly speaking, there is no continuity between the White Guards, which became a voluntary organization, and the Finnish army, which was a cadre army based on conscription.
+Therefore, strictly speaking, there is no continuity between the White Guards, which became a voluntary organization, and the Finnish Army, which was a cadre army based on conscription.
 However, Jägers gained important positions in the army, and German tactics and military principles were adopted.

+The ground forces were organized according to a regional system after the report undertaken by Lieutenant Colonel Aksel Airo in 1930.
+The wartime field army mobilization and regional administration tasks were now taken over by the Civil Guard, forming the local structure according to which the wartime field army would be established.
+From 1934 the peacetime ground forces would be organized under the command of an Army Corps headquartered in Viipuri under which there was three divisions [1.D - 3.D] and one cavalry brigade.
+These forces would form the cadre body of wartime protective forces.